 The transmastoid approach for facial nerve decompression (Figure 71–1) can be utilized when the trauma is clearly localized to the tympanic or mastoid segments of the facial nerve.
 The nerve should be decompressed for 180Â° of its circumference.
 Important landmarks for this approach include the lateral semicircular canal, fossa incudis, and digastric ridge.
 The incus can be removed and then replaced as an interposition graft to achieve decompression of the tympanic segment of the facial nerve all the way to the geniculate ganglion.

 Transmastoid decompression of the facial nerve, left ear, with decompression of the geniculate ganglion (with permission Sofferman RA.
 Ch.
 36 Facial Nerve Injury and Decompression.
 Surgery of the Ear and Temporal Bone, Lippincott Williams and Wilkins, 2005).

 The middle fossa approach allows decompression of the facial nerve when the injury extends to the labyrinthine segment.
 It is sometimes used in combination with the transmastoid approach in cases of temporal bone trauma.
 Critical landmarks for this approach include the superior semicircular canal, the greater superficial petrosal nerve, and “Bill's bar” or the vertical crest separating the facial nerve from the superior vestibular nerve.

-The translabyrinthine approach can be utilized for decompression of the entire intratemporal course of the facial nerve in cases where ...
+The translabyrinthine approach can be utilized for decompression of the entire intratemporal course of ...